philipwalton/blog/articles/2016-06-22-learning-how-to-set-up-automated-cross-browser-javascript-unit-testing.md

 At the beginning of this article I wrote down a list of requirements, and with the help of Easy Sauce, I can now meet these requirements for any project I'm working on.

-If you're not already using automated cross-browser testing for your projects, I'd encourage you to give Easy Sauce a try.
+If you're not already using automated, cross-browser testing for your projects, I'd encourage you to give Easy Sauce a try.
 Even if you don't want to use Easy Sauce, you should at least now have the knowledge needed to roll your own solution or better understand the existing tools.

+Happy testing!